ryankirkman/ryankirkman.github.com/_posts/2012-03-30-pass-through-cross-domain-proxy-jquery.md

     password: 'myPassword'
   },
   crossDomain: true, // set this to ensure our $.ajaxPrefilter hook fires
-  processData: false // We want this to remain an object for  $.ajaxPrefilter, and for performance reasons }).success(function(data) { // Use the new jQuery promises interface and assume our API call returns a JSON object
+  processData: false // We want this to remain an object for  $.ajaxPrefilter }).success(function(data) { // Use the jQuery promises interface
-    var jsonData = JSON.parse(data); // Assume it return a JSON string console.log(jsonData); // Do whatever you want with the data });
+    var jsonData = JSON.parse(data); // Assume it returns a JSON string console.log(jsonData); // Do whatever you want with the data });
 ```